2003 American League Championship Series: Aftermath

 The series is widely considered one of the most devastating losses in Boston sports history.
 The loss was crushing for Red Sox fans, many of whom blamed Little for leaving Martínez in the game since Martínez had experienced difficulty beyond 100 pitches.
 In his book Now I Can Die in Peace, Bill Simmons writes that the Boston owners and Theo Epstein had ordered Little to remove Martínez from the game when he finished the seventh inning and/or topped the three-digit pitch count.
 Martínez was sure he would not be called on for the eighth inning, but agreed to pitch when Little asked.
 After the game, Little reportedly prophetically told Martínez, "Petey, I might not be here anymore."
 Little defended his move by saying he felt that even a tired Martínez was the best option.
 Little's defenders also noted that the Red Sox offense collapsed in the game, as the club scored only two runs in the last nine innings, and also noted Damon's poor defensive play in center field during the crucial inning.
 Others have noted that by staying with a physically fragile pitcher in an ultimate game with two runners on base, a three-run lead, a rested pitcher who had performed well in the postseason ready in the bullpen and the other team's MVP on deck, Little did exactly what Hall of Fame manager Walter Alston did with Sandy Koufax in Game 7 of the 1965 World Series, which Alston's Dodgers won.
 Little's contract was not renewed after the season and he was replaced by Terry Francona.
 Little went on to manage the Los Angeles Dodgers before being replaced by Joe Torre after the 2007 season.

 Boone's pennant-clinching home run often draws comparisons to another famous Yankee home run against the Red Sox in the postseason: the one Bucky Dent hit in a one-game playoff between the two teams that decided the American League East division title in 1978.
 But the Yankees won the World Series that year, against the Dodgers.
 As with Dent, Boone has had the expletive "Fucking" assigned as a middle name by Red Sox fans in the following years.
+As a player for the Yankees, this would be Boone's final big moment for the team as he tore his ACL playing pick-up basketball before the start of next season and was replaced by Alex Rodriguez.